Jesus Christ Superstar (film): Filming

 Shooting began on August 18, 1972, in the caves of Beit Gubrin (today the Beit Guvrin National Park), following days of cleaning up fecal matter from birds and bats.
 Used for the segments for "What’s the Buzz?", "Strange Thing Mystifying", and "Everything's Alright", the location was chosen by Jewison to make Jesus and his Apostles look like an underground movement of rock artists; in fact, he cast little-known rock musicians for the Apostles, and only two of them had prior experience in film.
-Production then moved to the West Bank, which had been occupied by Israeli following the Six-Day War.
+Production then moved to the West Bank, which had been controlled by Israel following the Six-Day War in 1967.
 Choreographer Robert Iscove recalled, "Arabs with machine guns came over the hill, pointing at us.
 They were from a neighbouring village and there had been some tiff that had nothing to do with the actual war."
 For most sequences, Iscove determined the location on the first day of its choreography, and the dancing and camerawork would be improvised based on the location.
 "King Herod's Song" and "Superstar" were the only ones that had their locations planned before production commenced.
-The abandoned Nabataean city of Avdat was used for the scenes with the Roman priests.
+The abandoned Nabataean city of Avdat was used for the scenes with the priests.

 For most of the actors, who were secular hippies, filming the musical submerged them in the religious setting.
-During breaks, they played the concept album loudly, read Aquarian Gospel of Jesus the Christ (1908), and had volleyball matches the teams being "Judas" and "Jesus".
+During breaks, they played the concept album loudly, read Aquarian Gospel of Jesus the Christ (1908), and had volleyball matches with teams named "Judas" and "Jesus".
 The 46-year-old Jewison, when not filming, rarely interacted with the cast members.
 Neeley wrote that, during filming of the crucifixion, the cast felt like they were walking on the path Christ took, and cried at Neeley's performance on the cross.

-Companies

-As producer Robert Stigwood was not yet known to have formed "The Robert Stigwood Organization," Jesus Christ Superstar is not generally considered a production of RSO Films, the movies-and-television arm of that organization.
-Nor, in spite of Andrew Lloyd Webber having composed the musical score, is the film commonly identified with "The Really Useful Company," through which Lloyd Webber was doing most of his stage and screen work as of late November 2020.
-The film is considered a Universal Picture, since Universal did fund and distribute it.